Excellence in Health Psychology Research Award

 Dr. Berg has not only devoted himself to clinical service and leadership, but also giving back to others.
 He has trained and mentored many early career health psychologists and devoted his leadership skills to strengthen nonprofits in the community.
 His career is a prototype for younger professionals who hope to influence their community and profession through clinical health psychology practice.

-Please join me in congratulating Dr. Lloyd Berg, the recipient of the Society for Health Psychology’s 2016 Outstanding Contributions to Clinical Health Psychology Award.
+Please join me in congratulating Dr. Lloyd Berg, the recipient of the Society for Health Psychology’s 2016 Excellence in Clinical Health Psychology Award.

-Cynthia D. Belar Award for Outstanding Contributions to Education & Training in Health Psychology
+Cynthia D. Belar Award for Excellence in Health Psychology Education and Training

 Christine Dunkel Schetter, PhD